 HOW TO MAKE FLAT WHITE

 FLAT WHITE VS CORTADO

 The cortado is also similar to the flat white.
 It is made with half espresso and half milk.
 It doesn't have any frothy texture.
 Since the cortado has only steamed milk, it is thicker, silkier, and smoother than the flat white.
-As for the flat white, it is more velvety in texture since it has microfoam.
+For a detailed comparison of these two drinks, see: Cortado vs Flat White: Size, Ratio and Taste Compared.

+HOW TO MAKE FLAT WHITE